Analysis | Why Hong Kong’s ‘Special Status’ Is Touchy Territory

 To contact the reporters on this story: Iain Marlow in Hong Kong at imarlow1@bloomberg.net;Daniel Flatley in Washington at dflatley1@bloomberg.net

-To contact the editors responsible for this story: Daniel Ten Kate at dtenkate@bloomberg.net, ;Jodi Schneider at jschneider50@bloomberg.net, Paul Geitner
+To contact the editors responsible for this story: Daniel Ten Kate at dtenkate@bloomberg.net;Jodi Schneider at jschneider50@bloomberg.net

 ©2019 Bloomberg L.P.